 With the holiday right around the corner, I took it upon myself to make the BEST gluten-free Monkey Bread (or Bubble Bread) that I could.
-After the success of my Best Gluten-Free Cinnamon Buns last January, I decided to try using that dough to create the best Sticky Monkey Bread I could do.
+After the success of my Best Gluten-Free Cinnamon Buns last January, I decided to try using that dough to create the Ultimate Gluten Free Sticky Monkey Bread I could do.
 I don’t mean to toot my own horn here, but I think I’ve done it.

 I did make a gluten-free Monkey Bread last Christmas, and it was good, but wasn’t great.
 I’m always trying to raise the bar with gluten-free baking, and improving existing recipes is a part of that.
 If you’ve just landed on my site while searching for gluten-free Monkey Bread, you will notice that I have two recipes posted.
 Use this one.
 Trust me.
 The ingredient list is longer, but the end result is worth the extras, trust me.

 The great news is I have done some testing with this recipe.
 You can form the dough, get it all prepped and in the baking pan, wrap it up in plastic wrap (a few layers is best), and put it straight in the freezer.
 Decide when you want to bake it (like Christmas morning), and take it out of the deep freeze the night before, letting it defrost (still covered) in the fridge.
 In the morning (when you are awoken at 5:00 a.m. by the kids) place the Monkey Bread into a warm, draft-free place.
 I like to warm my oven slightly, and place the baking pan in there to get it nice & cozy warm.
 After it has risen, bake it, and it will be just as good as if you hadn’t made it ahead of time.
 I would not recommend freezing it for longer than 1 week, but you can easily make it a few days in advance and use this method without a problem.